Singapore Food Guide

 Tau Suan (豆爽)

-A sweet mung bean soup, often served warm with youtiao (fried dough fritters).
-It's a comforting and traditional dessert.
+A sweet mung bean soup, served warm with youtiao (fried dough fritters) dropped in for texture.
+An old-school dessert.

 Ondeh Ondeh

-Bite-sized pandan-flavored glutinous rice balls filled with melted palm sugar (gula melaka), rolled in freshly grated coconut.
-When bitten, the palm sugar bursts in your mouth.
-This Peranakan dessert showcases the marriage of Malay and Chinese culinary traditions.
-Bright green from pandan leaves, soft and chewy texture, sweet and aromatic.
-Popular kueh (traditional cake) sold at hawker centers and Peranakan specialty shops.
+Bite-sized pandan glutinous rice balls filled with melted palm sugar (gula melaka) and rolled in grated coconut.
+Bite in and the sugar runs out warm.
+It's a Peranakan kueh that draws on both Malay and Chinese cooking, green from the pandan, soft and chewy, sweet and fragrant.
+Sold at hawker centres and Peranakan specialty shops.

 Kueh Lapis